Subscribe to our newsletter

 Whether we're working individually or with a team, it's important that we have a system to track changes to our projects so that we can revert to previous versions and so that others can reproduce our work and contribute to it.
 Git is a distributed versional control system that allows us do exactly this.
 Git runs locally on our computer and it keeps track of our files and their histories.
 To enable collaboration with others, we can use a remote host (GitHub, GitLab, BitBucket, etc.) to host our files and their histories.
 We'll use git to push our local changes and pull other's changes to and from the remote host.

 Git is traditionally used to store and version small files <100MB (scripts, READMEs, etc.), however, we can still version large artifacts (datasets, model weights, etc.) using text pointers pointing to blob stores.
-These pointers will contain information such as where the asset is located, it's specific contents/version (ex. via hashing), etc. We'll see this in action in our versioning lesson where we'll create a pointer to a specific version of our dataset and models.
+These pointers will contain information such as where the asset is located, it's specific contents/version (ex. via hashing), etc.

-Initialize a local repository (.git directory) to track our files.
+Initialize a local repository (

 If we run